 Activities: Kayaking, canoeing, ice skating, ice (sculpture) festivals, hiking (Lake Agnes), photography, honeymoon

-- Only 40 minutes away from Banff, beautiful stretch of drive
+- Only 40 minutes away from Banff, a beautiful stretch of drive

 - A small hamlet, but all modern amenities available